I wish to learn a martial art. Can you explain the differences?

 YES … Member schools are definitely invited to participate in the AJF ‘National Insurance Plan’ and schools have direct access to our broker, without charge.
 However there is no compulsion to participate if a member wishes to go elsewhere for their insurance.
 We believe the rates are very competitive and furthermore the AJF takes no commission.
 More information can be found under the Membership tab.

 To belong to the Australian Jujitsu Federation what are the fees?

 Please note that it is the school that becomes the member, and the school pays an annual subscription, details on which are available under the ‘membership’ tab, click on ‘becoming a member’.
-There are no additional fees in relation to the number of students that may belong to the school.
 If the school has more than one location there is a small fee for each additional location, which is capped and may be discounted.

 How do we join the Australian Jujitsu Federation?

 This is very easy … simply have the head of your school complete and submit a membership application under the MEMBERSHIP TAB … This will be acknowledged and in most cases you will receive confirmation of membership in about 2 weeks.
 If you have any further questions, do not hesitate to contact the AJF.